“I now feel confident enough to pursue my education on a higher level. I’ve applied to several schools.”

 “Now I can help my grandchildren with homework….
 They say if you are old and can do this, we can too.”

-The course has two major goals: 1) to enrich the lives of its students, thereby preparing them for fuller participation in the economic and political life of our society 2) to reintroduce adult students to education in a supportive, seminar-based environment, thereby serving as a bridge to enrollment in all forms of higher education for low-income residents of communities for whom higher education would not normally be an option.
+The course has two major goals: 1) to enrich the lives of its students, their families, and their communities 2) to reintroduce adult students to education in a supportive, seminar-based environment, thereby serving as a bridge to enrollment in all forms of higher education for low-income residents of communities for whom higher education would not normally be an option.